 When should I inform individuals that they have been offered an award?

-You must not inform individuals that they have been recommended for an award until the pay awards have been formally agreed and signed off by Provost Board.
+You must not inform individuals that they have been recommended for an award until the pay awards have been formally agreed.

 Support and other information